Alien is 40, and still terrifying. Shame about the sequels

 I would happily argue that Alien is a perfect movie.
 On paper, it sounds kinda schlocky: a creature feature in which a guy in a monster suit gorily dismembers a crew of thinly written characters.

-And yet this peerless blend of sci-fi and horror still grips the emotions and imagination to this day.
+And yet this peerless blend of sci-fi and horror that came out 40 years ago still grips the emotions and imagination to this day.

 Alien is a great example of the collaborative nature of filmmaking, of how a team of people bringing their best make a film more than the sum of its parts.
 O'Bannon and Shusett laid the groundwork with their script, including the horrifying details of how the alien reproduced.
 Walter Hill and David Giler added a subplot about an android.
 Designer HR Giger conceived one of the most distinctive and horrifying alien creatures committed to film before or since.